damien-meere/full_stack_milestone/README.md

 ## Future-Features

 Stock Keeping System (utilising the SKU)
+Price Reduction notifications
+Complete Order on items with no stock - Added to back order or Opt out of purchase

 ## Testing
 Validation against the User stories highlighted in previous sections was key.